 Early breastfeeding success starts in the hospital.

-This post was written by Anna Morad, M.D., Vanderbilt Associate Professor of Pediatrics and Director, Newborn Nursery.
-Vanderbilt is a Nashvitality “Give Me Five” hospital and follows the Ten Steps to Successful Breastfeeding as described by WHO/UNICEF.
+This post was written by Anna Morad, M.D., Vanderbilt Assistant Professor of Pediatrics and Director, Newborn Nursery.

 Check out our My Southern Heath post “Answers to 5 common breastfeeding questions” for much more useful information on this topic.